-QC Sample Type Applicable Analysis a Frequency Acceptance Criteria Trip Blank VOC One set per shipping cooler containing samples to be analyzed for VOCs Not Applicable Field Blank VOC/SVOC, metals One sample daily per analysis Not Applicable Field Duplicate Chemical One for each sampling sequence Relative percent difference less than or equal to 20 percent Equipment Rinsate Blank b VOC/SVOC, metals One sample daily Not Applicable a For VOC and SVOC analysis, if blank shows detectable levels of any common laboratory contaminant (e.g., methylene chloride, acetone, 2-butanone, toluene, and/or any phthalate ester), sample must exhibit that contaminant at a level 10 times the quantitation limit to be considered detectable.
+QC Sample Type Applicable Analysis ^a Frequency Acceptance Criteria Trip Blank VOC One set per shipping cooler containing samples to be analyzed for VOCs Not Applicable Field Blank VOC/SVOC, metals One sample daily per analysis Not Applicable Field Duplicate Chemical One for each sampling sequence Relative percent difference less than or equal to 20 percent Equipment Rinsate Blank ^b VOC/SVOC, metals One sample daily Not Applicable at a level 10 times the quantitation limit to be considered detectable.
 For all other contaminants, sample must exhibit the contaminant at a level 5 times the quantitation level to be considered detectable.